-The purpose of the Water Resource Inventory Area (WRIA) 15 Watershed Restoration and Enhancement Plan is to identify projects and actions intended to offset the impacts of new domestic permit-exempt wells to streamflows.
+The purpose of the Water Resource Inventory Area (WRIA) 15 Watershed Restoration and Enhancement Plan is to identify projects and actions intended to offset the impacts of new domestic permit-exempt (PE) wells to streamflows.
 The Watershed Restoration and Enhancement Plan is one requirement of RCW 90.94.030.
-Watershed Restoration and Enhancement Plans must identify projects to offset the projected consumptive impacts of new permit-exempt domestic groundwater withdrawals on instream flows over 20 years (2018-2038) and provide a net ecological benefit to the WRIA.
-The WRIA 15 Watershed Restoration and Enhancement Plan (watershed plan) considers priorities for salmon recovery and watershed recovery, while ensuring it meets the intent of the law.
+Watershed Restoration and Enhancement Plans must identify projects to offset the projected consumptive impacts of new PE domestic groundwater withdrawals on instream flows over 20 years (2018-2038) and provide a net ecological benefit (NEB) to the WRIA.
+The WRIA 15 Watershed Restoration and Enhancement Plan (watershed plan) considers priorities for salmon recovery and watershed recovery, while ensuring it meets the intent of the law, as interpreted by Ecology.

+While not all members of the WRIA 15 Watershed Restoration and Enhancement Committee (Committee) agreed with the Department of Ecology’s (Ecology) interpretations of the law, this watershed plan was written to meet the guidance and policy interpretations as provided by Ecology.
+References to meeting the requirements of the law throughout this plan refer to Ecology’s interpretation of the law and may not encompass the interpretations held by all members of the WRIA 15 Committee.

-Pumping from wells can reduce groundwater discharge to springs and streams by capturing water that would otherwise have discharged naturally, reducing flows (Barlow and Leake, 2012).
+Pumping from wells can reduce groundwater discharge to springs and streams by capturing water that would otherwise have discharged naturally, thereby reducing flows (Barlow and Leake 2012).
 Consumptive water use (the portion not returned to the aquifer) reduces streamflow, both seasonally and as average annual recharge.
-A well pumping from an aquifer connected to a surface water body can either reduce the quantity of water discharging to the river or increase the quantity of water leaking out of the river (Barlow and Leake, 2012).
+A well pumping from an aquifer connected to a surface water body can either reduce the quantity of water discharging to the river or increase the quantity of water leaking out of the river (Barlow and Leake 2012).

 While this watershed plan is narrow in scope and not intended to address all water uses or related issues within the watershed, it may provide a path forward for future water resource planning.

-[Language to be included when appropriate]: The WRIA 15 Committee, by completing the watershed plan, has developed, and come to agreement on, a technically and politically complex issue in water resource management.
+[Language to be included when appropriate]: The Committee, by completing the watershed plan, has developed, and come to consensus on, a technically and politically complex issue in water resource management.
 That success may set the stage for improved coordination of water resources and overall watershed health in our WRIA.

-This watershed plan includes Seven Chapters:
+This watershed plan includes seven chapters:

 Plan overview;